🤖 LLM vs traditional translators: the match

 Tone is what differentiates a lively article from a robotic translation.
 A few rules:

-For a casual tone (informal address, expressions):
+For a casual tone (informal "you", expressions):

-→ ❌ "You will observe, it is remarkably simple."
+- "Tu vas voir, c'est super simple !" → ✅ "You'll see, it's super easy!" → ❌ "You will observe, it is remarkably simple."

 For a technical/formal tone:

-→ ❌ "You gotta set things up before using this."
+- "Cette implémentation nécessite une configuration préalable." → ✅ "This implementation requires prior configuration." → ❌ "You gotta set things up before using this."

 📈 Preserving SEO

-| French | Literal Translation | SEO Translation |
+| French | Literal translation | SEO translation |

 |---|---|---|